abdullah-900/Nexcent-landing/README.md

    The landing page will be accessible at `http://localhost:3000` in your web browser.

-## Customization

-Feel free to customize the landing page to suit your project.
-Here are a few things you might want to modify:

-- **Content:** Update the content in the `src/components` directory to reflect your project or product details.
-- **Styles:** Tailwind CSS styles can be found in the `src/styles` directory.
-Modify the styles to match your branding.

 ## Build for Production

 When you are ready to deploy your landing page, you can create a production build using the following command: